mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `origin_limit_rate 30m;`<br>
 **Context:** server, location

 This is a wrapper of the [proxy_limit_rate](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_limit_rate) directive.
 It limits the speed at which the response is read from the origin server.
-Measured in in bytes/sec.
+Measured in bytes/sec.

 ### `origin_pass`